 All the Soldiers Fighting

-James Marshall Hendrix, a.k.a Jimi Hendrix is widely regarded as one of the greatest guitarists of all time.
-Jimi’s musical showmanship and style were influenced by the likes of Bob Dylan, Little Richard, Howlin’ Wolf, Curtis Mayfield, and Screamin’ Jay Hawkins.
+James Marshall Hendrix, a.k.a Jimi Hendrix, is widely regarded as one of the greatest guitarists.
+Jimi’s musical showmanship and style were influenced by Bob Dylan, Little Richard, Howlin’ Wolf, Curtis Mayfield, and Screamin’ Jay Hawkins.
 Just as importantly, Jimi’s life experiences shaped his music.
-Having served in the U.S Army and rising to fame both nationally and internationally during the tumultuous 1960s, his music reflected the times.
+Having served in the U.S Army and rising to fame nationally and internationally during the tumultuous 1960s, his music reflected the times.
 One song stands out above the rest of Jimi’s extensive musical catalog.
 That song is called “Machine Gun.”
-It first appeared on Jimi’s final live album Band of Gypsys, recorded on New Year Eve 1969, a few months before his untimely death at the age of 27 years old.
+It first appeared on Jimi’s final live album Band of Gypsys, recorded on New Year Eve 1969, a few months before his untimely death at the age of 27.

 Let Your Bullets Fly like Rain

-The apocalyptic “Machine Gun” stands out as one of the finest blends of blues, rock, jazz, funk, and fusion ever recorded and perhaps laid the foundation for heavy metal and funk, due to the song’s dark and experimental percussive electric riffs, controlled feedback, and unique sound effects.
+The apocalyptic “Machine Gun” stands out as one of the finest blends of blues, rock, jazz, funk, and fusion ever recorded and perhaps laid the foundation for heavy metal and funk due to the song’s dark and experimental percussive electric riffs, controlled feedback, and unique sound effects.
 It also was a stark departure from Jimi’s prior work with the Jimi Hendrix Experience.
 He was evolving as an artist in a world that had drastically changed.
-While his previous work explored love, women, and the psychedelic realm, “Machine Gun” was rooted deeply in the current affairs of the times.
-Jimi often would start each performance of “Machine Gun” with the line, “This song is dedicated to all the soldiers fighting in Milwaukee, Chicago, New York…oh yes, and all the soldiers fighting in Vietnam.”
+While his previous work explored love, women, and the psychedelic realm, “Machine Gun” was rooted deeply in the times’ current affairs.
+Jimi would often start each performance of “Machine Gun” with the line, “This song is dedicated to all the soldiers fighting in Milwaukee, Chicago, New York…oh yes, and all the soldiers fighting in Vietnam.”

 The song’s an anti-war anthem in protest of the American war in Vietnam.
 The double meaning is rooted in the 1960s Black Power Movement.
 Jimi dedicated this song not just to the soldiers and Vietnamese people fighting each other halfway across the globe in the interests of those who Jimi Hendrix called “evil men.”
-“Machine Gun” is also dedicated to the activism and radical politics of the Black Panther Party, which reached its zenith by the end of the 1960s.
+“Machine Gun” is also dedicated to the Black Panther Party’s activism and radical politics, which reached its zenith by the end of the 1960s.
 The Black Panther’s rise to prominence and their shift to the political zeitgeist in America caused disruption to the American mainstream.
 The Panthers faced a severe and deadly backlash from the federal government and local police in cities across the country.